scottstanfield/ryanloney.github.io/resume.md

     * Secured corporate sponsors: AT&T, Bank of America, Southwest, and Wells Fargo
     * Raised more than $850,000 from more than 2,500 donors in the Southeast U.S.
-    * Advised and trained political candidates on fundraising: 65% win rate in 2013 cycle
+    * Advised and trained political candidates on fund-raising: 65% win rate in 2013 cycle

 Jan 2012 - 2013
 :   **Finance Director at [Julia Brownley][8] for Congress (CA-26)**
     Camarillo, CA

     * Developed and executed plan to raise $2 million in 8 months, exceeded goal by 5%
-    * Developed digitial fundraising plan, raising more than $200,000 over email alone
+    * Developed digital fund-raising plan, raising more than $200,000 over email alone
-    * Planned 35 fundraisers (keynotes by Vice President Biden, President Clinton, et al)
+    * Planned 35 fund-raisers (keynotes by Vice President Biden, President Clinton, et al)

 Feb - Dec 2011
 :   **Political Assistant to [House Democratic Whip Steny Hoyer][9]**